-Ideal for 5 liters of tetra pack juice, tender coconut water, or sugarcane juice.
+This is high alcoholic wine-making.
+It is ideal to convert sugarcane juice, tender coconut palm juice, tetra pack fruit juice into an alcoholic beverage in 40-70 hours (2-3 days).
+It is meant to be consumed fresh.
 Refer to the FAQ for the recipe and more details of this amazing Indian Traditional Wine.
 There is hardly any village in India where freshly brewed Toddy made from local and seasonal ingredients is not served.

 On smell, trust me, if it smells offensive then it is composting and is not edible fermentation.
 My fermenter sits comfortably on top of my refrigerator which is in the middle of my living room and neither my wife, kids, or my guests ever complained.
 On the contrary, you get a nice fruity smell similar to one from a ripe fruit orchard.